El Sistema: 2017 protests

-On 3 May 2017, 18-years-old El Sistema violist Armando Cañizales was killed when he was shot by a spherical metallic projectile by security forces while participating in a demonstration in Caracas.
+On 3 May 2017, 18-year-old El Sistema violist Armando Cañizales was killed when he was shot by a spherical metallic projectile by security forces while participating in a demonstration in Caracas.
 Conductor Gustavo Dudamel condemned Nicolás Maduro's response to the protests for the first time the day after the killing, writing in social media: "I raise my voice against violence and repression.
 Nothing can justify bloodshed.
 Enough of ignoring the just clamor of a people suffocated by an intolerable crisis."

-Violinist Wuilly Arteaga also participated and played his instrument during the protests that year.
-On 24 May, a National Guardsman officer ripped and broke his violin.
+Violinist Wuilly Arteaga participated in the protests and played his instrument.
+On 24 May, a National Guardsman officer ripped and broke Arteaga's violin.
 His images crying over the violin went viral, and several people offered to give him a violin to replace the broken one, including singers Oscarcito, Chyno Miranda and Marc Anthony, flutist Huáscar Barradas and former baseball player Melvin Mora.

-Wuilly was imprisoned in July for 19 days on charges of public instigation and possession of incendiary substance.
+Arteaga was imprisoned in July for 19 days on charges of public instigation and possession of incendiary substance.
 During his detention he was transferred four times and subjected to torture.
-When he was arrested, they burned his hair with a lighter for having very long hair, he was beaten with sticks and helmets when he was transferred to Fort Tiuna, and before arriving at the last prison he was hit in the back of the head with a metal tube, causing him internal bleeding and leaving him deaf in his right ear.
+When he was arrested, security forces burned his hair with a lighter for having very long hair.
+He was beaten with sticks and helmets when he was transferred to Fort Tiuna, and before arriving at the last prison, he was hit in the back of the head with a metal tube, causing him internal bleeding and leaving him deaf in his right ear.
 During his detention he denounced that he witnessed how they raped a young woman detained on top of him inside an armoured vehicle.